mohitagarwal11/AlgoRyth-M-app/README.md

 1. **Select Mode**: Choose between SORTING or SEARCHING on the home screen
 2. **Adjust Settings**:
-   - Set your preferred array size (10-475)
+   - Set your custom array values and size
    - Adjust animation speed using the slider
 3. **Choose Algorithm**: Click on any algorithm button to start visualization
 4. **Control Playback**: Use Pause/Resume to control the animation